mCLM: A Modular Chemical Language Model that Generates Functional and Makeable Molecules: Conclusions and Future Work

 We would like to thank Kyunghyun Cho, Anna Hart, Hyeonjeong Ha, Gabriele Scalia, Yanru Qu, and Jeonghwan Kim for helpful discussion.
-This research is based upon work supported by the Molecule Maker Lab Institute: an AI research institute program supported by NSF under award No. 2019897, and IBM-Illinois Discovery Accelerator Institute (IIDAI) Center.
-The core idea of decomposing-and-reassembling functional parts into novel concepts is inspired by research supported by the U.S. DARPA ECOLE Program No. HR00112390060.
-Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect those of the National Science Foundation.
+This work is based upon work supported by U.S. DARPA ECOLE Program No. \#HR00112390060, and NSF Molecule Maker Lab Institute, an AI Institute for Molecular Discovery, Synthesis Strategy, and Manufacturing funded by the U.S. National Science Foundation under Awards No. 2019897 and 2505932, and NSF NAIRR award.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.
+This research used the Delta and DeltaAI advanced computing and data resources, which are supported by the National Science Foundation (award OAC 2320345 and award OAC 2005572) and the State of Illinois.
+Delta and DeltaAI are joint efforts of the University of Illinois Urbana-Champaign and its National Center for Supercomputing Applications.
+We would like to acknowledge NVIDIA Corporation’s contributions to this work through a grant of NVIDIA A100 Tensor Core GPUs.